 "Sports Therapy is an aspect of healthcare that is specifically concerned with the prevention of injury and the rehabilitation of the patient back to optimum levels of functional, occupational and sports specific fitness, regardless of age and ability.
 It utilises the principles of sport and exercise sciences incorporating physiological and pathological processes to prepare the participant for training, competition and where applicable, work."
 The Society of Sports Therapists.

 Yoga: an ascetic Hindu discipline involving controlled breathing, prescribed body positions, and meditation; a system of stretching and positional exercises derived from this discipline to promote good health, fitness, and control of the mind.
 Pilates: a system of exercises using special apparatus, designed to improve physical strength, flexibility, and posture, and enhance mental awareness.
-Tai Chi: an internal Chinese martial art practiced for both its defense training and its health benefits.
+Tai Chi: (coming soon) an internal Chinese martial art practiced for both its defense training and its health benefits.